David Faber (politician): Family and early life

 Faber was educated at Summer Fields School, Summertown; and then at Eton College and Balliol College, Oxford.
+As an undergrad, Faber was a member of the Bullingdon Club, an all-male dining club for Oxford University students dating back to 1780.
+It is known for its wealthy members, grand banquets, and bad behaviour, including vandalism of restaurants and students' rooms.

 Life and career

 Faber first stood for Parliament, unsuccessfully, in 1987 at Stockton North, where he was defeated by Labour's Frank Cook.

 He worked in marketing and as a political assistant to Jeffrey Archer before entering the House of Commons in 1992 as Conservative Member of Parliament for Westbury.
 He was parliamentary private secretary to the Minister of State at the Foreign and Commonwealth Office, 1994 to 1996, and then to the Secretary of State for Health, from 1996 to 1997.
 In opposition, after the Conservatives lost the 1997 general election, he was their front bench spokesman on Foreign and Commonwealth affairs, until 1998.
 He served as a member of several Parliamentary select committees: Social Security, 1992–1997, Culture, Media and Sport, 1998 to 2001, and the Public Accounts Committee, 2000–2001.

-In 1997, he was reported to be a director of Sterling Marketing, and in 1998 was a director of Freestream Aircraft.

 Faber stood down from parliament at the 2001 general election, to be succeeded by fellow Conservative Andrew Murrison, when he began a new career as a writer.
 His book Speaking for England: Leo, Julian and John Amery, the tragedy of a political family (2005) was about Julian Amery, his uncle by his (Amery's) marriage to Faber's maternal aunt, Julian's father Leo, and brother John, who was executed after the Second World War for high treason.

 In 2009, he was appointed as head of his old prep school, Summer Fields, with effect from September 2010.